 - To sleep under the clearest of nights full of stars under a castle ruin.

-From the fjords in Norway, to the French Pyrenees, to the sun setting over the islands of Croatia, kids who have traveled can tell you we live on one gorgeous planet.
+From the fjords in Norway, to the alpine plains of Denali, to the sun setting over the islands of Croatia, kids who have traveled can tell you we live on one gorgeous planet.

-Related Blog: Seeing is believing (Gabi’s experience watching the solar eclipse Aug 2017)
+Related: Seeing is Believing (Gabi’s experience watching the Great American Eclipse of 2017)

 We are taught to beware of strangers but when you travel you have to do so with a sharp mind and an open heart because at some point you will need the help of a stranger.